 As soon as external heat is supplied to the column, the mixture react by creating an ammonia concentration gradient with the higher NH3 concentration moving to the top of the reactor while the higher density, hotter, but leaner NH3 mixture migrating to the bottom of the reactor.
 Simultaneously the mixture migrating to the top of the reactor is cooled while the reactor bottom is heated, creating a temperature gradient with the hottest area at the reactor bottom.
-Heat energy is required from external sources to establish this concentration and temperature gradient, but once established, the external heat source may be removed and the gradients would very slowly dissipate as heat is lost by radiation out from the hot bottom.
+Heat energy is required from external sources to establish this concentration and temperature gradient, but once established, the external heat source may be removed and the gradients would very slowly dissipate as heat is lost by radiation out from the hot bottom, as convection is inhibited due to density differences.

 Figure 2, above, sketch the HOS heat pump.
-The coefficient of performance (COP) of this type of heat pump is very high, as the compressor pressure ratio (and therefore temperature increase with pressure), is very small.
+The coefficient of electrical performance (COP_e) of this type of heat pump is very high (it also use heat to power the heat pumping process, and not only electricity), as the compressor pressure ratio (and therefore temperature increase with pressure), is very small.
 The compressor only need to provide enough pressure to overcome the liquid column hydraulic pressure created by the gravity force on the liquid column.
-With the column height fixed, this hydraulic backpressure is fixed, and with the column mixture operating at the temperatures as shown, the compressed vapor temperature only increase about 2 - 4°C, making the heat pump COP easily go to about 50-100, which is a factor of at least 10 x the performance of a conventional vapor compression heat pump which would have given a COP = 1,7 for the same temperatures.
-This give the HOS heat pump a performance of ~ 50 x the conventional vapor compressor type heat pump.
+With the column height fixed, this hydraulic backpressure is fixed, and with the column mixture operating at the temperatures as shown, the compressed vapor temperature only increase about 2 - 4°C, making the heat pump COP_e easily go to about 50-100, which is a factor of at least 10 x the performance of a conventional vapor compression heat pump which would have given a COP = 1,7 (as it only use electricity to power the process) for the same temperatures.
+This give the HOS heat pump an electrical performance of ~ 50 x the conventional vapor compressor type heat pump.

 The REHOS type heat pump simply replace the motor driven isentropic compressor with a vapor injector type compressor, using regenerative heat of absorption of the vapor bubbles at the bottom of the reactor to evaporate the pumped, high pressure liquid in a heat exchanger positioned in the hot bottom of the reactor.
 This injector type of compressor therefore use a very small amount of electrical energy to only drive the liquid pressure pump.
-The REHOS type heat pump COP is therefore a factor of 5 x the HOS heat pump performance, putting it's performance into the range of COP = 500, or a factor of ~ 250 x the conventional vapor compression type heat pump.
+The REHOS type heat pump COP_e is therefore a factor of 5 x the HOS heat pump performance, putting it's electrical performance into the range of COP e = 500, or a factor of ~ 250 x the conventional vapor compression type heat pump.
+More detail in the publication [8] to better understand the large numbers.